 - See the changes in MyU and Schedule Builder to understand course formats and registering.

-- See the Fall 2020 and Spring 2021 S/N grading basis fact sheet for the Twin Cities campus.
+- See the Fall 2020, Spring 2021, and Summer 2021 S/N grading basis fact sheet for the Twin Cities campus.
 An advisor guide containing the overall timeline, information, and screen shots for grading basis changes is available.
 The revised S/N grading scheme will continue to apply for summer 2021.

 - Planning for summer includes the continuation of 6-feet physical distancing and mask requirements.
 At this time, MDH is planning 3-feet distancing for fall.